8zero8development-max/BananaMyFood/README.md

 ## 📖 How to Use

 1.  **Define Brand DNA**:
-    *   Enter a short description of your restaurant or food brand (e.g., "A gritty late-night burger joint").
-    *   (Optional) Enter your website URL and upload a transparent PNG logo.
+    *   Enter your website URL and click **"Auto-Fill Brief with AI"**.
+The app will search Google to fill in your brand description, audience, tone, and attempt to fetch your logo.
+    *   (Optional) Fine-tune the "Target Audience", "Tone", and "Creative Direction" fields manually.
 2.  **Add Food Source**:
     *   Upload a photo of your dish or take a picture using your device's camera.
+    *   Give your product a name (e.g., "The Truffle Smash").
 3.  **Generate Concepts**:
     *   Click **"Generate Creative Concepts"**.
-The AI will analyze your Brand DNA and the specific food photo to propose 3 unique marketing angles.
+The AI will propose 3 unique art directions.
-4.  **Select & Polish**:
+4.  **Select Direction**:
+    *   Review the concepts.
+Each concept offers **3 distinct Headlines**.
-    *   Choose the concept you like best.
+    *   Click the specific Headline (CTA) you want to use.
+5.  **Refine & Download**:
-    *   The app will generate a high-definition Hero Image and matching Facebook post text.
+    *   The app generates a high-definition Hero Image with the chosen headline baked into the design.
-5.  **Download**:
-    *   Click **"Save Composite"** to download the final image with your logo and a CTA button baked in, ready for social media.
+    *   Use the **Edit** box to tweak the image (e.g., "Make the lighting moodier").
+    *   Click **"Download Poster"** to save your asset.

 ## 🛠️ Tech Stack